-The VaR or Value at Risk is a way of measuring the risk of an investment which answers the questions how much might I lose, how likely it is this and over what timespan.
+The VaR or Value at Risk is a way of measuring the risk of an investment which answers the questions how much you might lose, how likely it is, and over what timespan.

 An investment having a maximum monthly Value at Risk of 6.5% with a 95% statistical confidence might expect to lose 6.5% or more one month out of 20 months, or 5% of the time.